pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## 👀 A placement group
 is a logical `grouping` of `instances` `within` a `single Availability Zone`.
 By placing the EC2 instances in a placement group, you can ensure that the instances are physically located close to each other, which can significantly `reduce network latency between them`.
 This can `improve the performance` of inter-instance communication and reduce the overall latency in data transfer.

+Sometimes you want control over the EC2 Instance placement strategy, When you create a placement group, you specify one of the following strategies for the group:
+  - ``Cluster—clusters`` instances into a `low-latency` group in a `single Availability Zone`.
+    - `Pros`: Great network (10 Gbps bandwidth between instances with Enhanced Networking enabled - recommended)
+    - `Cons`: If the rack fails, all instances fails at the same time
+    - `Use` case: Big Data job that needs to complete fast
+  - ``Spread—spreads`` instances across underlying hardware (max 7 instances per group per AZ) – critical applications
+    - `Pros`:
+      - Can span across Availability Zones (AZ)
+      - Reduced risk is simultaneous failure
+      - EC2 Instances are on different  physical hardware
+    - `Cons`:
+      - Limited to 7 instances per AZ per placement group
+    - `Use case`:
+      - Application that needs to maximize high availability
+      - Critical Applications where each instance must be isolated from failure from each other
+  - ``Partition—spreads`` instances across many different partitions (which rely on different sets of racks) within an AZ.
+Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)
+    - Up to 7 partitions per AZ  Can span across multiple AZs in the same region
+    - Up to 100s of EC2 instances
+    - The instances in a partition do not share racks with the instances in the other partitions
+    - A partition failure can affect many EC2 but won’t affect other partitions
+    - EC2 instances get access to the partition information as metadata
+    - Use cases: HDFS, HBase, Cassandra, Kafka

 ## 👀 Network Firewall
 You can use Network Firewall to monitor and protect your Amazon VPC traffic in a number of ways, including the following: